R3voA3/Teleport-Dialog/README.md

   Handles the teleport GUI functionality.
 Needs to run in scheduled environment.
 Will also show a global message in side channel.

   Parameter(s):

-  0: DISPLAY - Teleport GUI
-  1: STRING - Mode, can be:
+  0: STRING - Mode, can be:
     "onLoad" (Internal use)
     "teleport" (Internal use)
-    "disableGlobalMessage" - Disable or enable global message "setCustomLocations" - Set the custom locations.
+    "disableGlobalMessage" - Disable or enable global message "addActions" - Will add actions to given objects globally "setCustomLocations" - Set the custom locations.

       Each custom location is an array in format